 Only applications in which there is a clear and compelling HIV/AIDS research component in the proposed research plan are eligible for the AIDS deadlines and review in HCCS and other AARR study sections.
 Those deemed insufficiently related to HIV/AIDS are assigned to other study sections and must be submitted in time to meet the regular non-AIDS application due dates.
 Applicants might consider requesting study sections in the following integrated review groups (IRGs):

 Brain Disorders and Clinical Neuroscience (BDCN): for example, the Clinical Neuroimmunology and Brain Tumors (CNBT) study section includes studies of CNS infectious diseases and associated pathologies.

 Population Sciences and Epidemiology (PSE): for example, the Kidney, Nutrition, Obesity and Diabetes Study (KNOD) study section reviews applications on the epidemiology of kidney, diabetes, obesity, and liver diseases in human populations; the Infectious, Reproductive, Asthma and Pulmonary Conditions (IRAP) study section reviews applications on the epidemiology of infectious diseases, reproductive health, asthma and pulmonary conditions.

-Cardiovascular and Respiratory Sciences (CVRS): for example, the Clinical and Integrative Cardiovascular Sciences (CICS) study section reviews clinical research involving the cardiovascular system and related regulatory organ systems; the Lung Cellular, Molecular, and Immunobiology (LCMI) study section includes studies on inflammatory and/or immune mechanisms which contribute to the pathogenesis of airway diseases.
+Cardiovascular and Respiratory Sciences (CVRS): for example, the Clinical Integrative Cardiovascular and Hematological Sciences (CCHS) study section reviews clinical research involving the cardiovascular system and related regulatory organ systems; the Lung Cellular, Molecular, and Immunobiology (LCMI) study section includes studies on inflammatory and/or immune mechanisms which contribute to the pathogenesis of airway diseases.